Here are the Best Chromebooks for Students to Buy in March 2021

 Best premium pick: Samsung Galaxy Chromebook

-In case you’re willing to spend as much as $1000 on a Chromebook, then the Samsung Galaxy Chromebook is the best option you can get right now.
+Although Samsung has now launched the Galaxy Chromebook 2, the original Galaxy Chromebook remains our best premium pick.
 It features a 13.3-inch 4K Super AMOLED touchscreen, an Intel Core i5-10210U processor, and 8GB of RAM, which is more than enough for all your school or university needs.

 The Samsung Galaxy Chromebook also comes with an S Pen that you can use to take notes during classes.
 When you’re done with work, you can also use the Chromebook to relax and enjoy some Netflix or YouTube, as it packs a fairly impressive set of stereo speakers.